ankush0699/end-to-end-DPP/README.md

-# This is my end to end project setup.
+# This is my end to end project setup for predicting diamond price.

+# How to run?
+### STEPS:

 # Let's first initialize git.

+# Here we are using bash terminal
 ```
 git init
 ```